xebiarohan/Reactiveprogramming/README.md

 Example if we want to show user list on the screen.
 If the users are less in number then its ok, but if users are in thousands then it decreases the efficiency.

-Thats where ***Java reactive programming (RxJava)*** comes into picture.
+Thats where ***Java reactive programming*** comes into picture.
 It will return the response in chunks.
 It will drastrically increases the speed of a service.

+There are 2 ways to acheive that in java using Rxjava or Project reactor.
+Here we will discuss the project reactor.

 ### Spring webflux module